 Ever since the Pretenders’ explosive debut in 1980, Chrissie Hynde has let it be known that she has zero f***s to give.
 She combines rock/punk defiance, with in-your-face lyrics and a voice that can both challenge you – and break your heart.
-She recently announced a new album of jazz-infused cover songs, Valve Bone Woe, due out in the fall.
-The album will feature Hynde’s take on songs by Frank Sinatra, Charles Mingus, Nick Drake and more.
-Ahead of that, she’ll perform some of the tracks with the Los Angeles Philharmonic in July.
+She recently released a new album of jazz-infused cover songs, Valve Bone Woe.
+The album features Hynde’s take on songs by Frank Sinatra, Charles Mingus, Nick Drake, and more.
 In an interview about this covers project, Hynde has said, “I’m not hugely interested in branching out into other musical genres, being a devout rock singer and such, but jazz is something I grew up around (thanks to my bro) and I’ve always had a soft spot for it.
 I often bemoan what I regard as a decline in melody in popular music and I wanted to sing melodies.”

 Over the Pretenders’ 10 studio albums (not to mention two live albums), Hynde has written plenty of memorable songs.
 But she’s also lent her voice to some great covers.
 Here are five cover songs by Chrissie Hynde and the Pretenders that are worth another listen (or three):

 STOP YOUR SOBBING (1980)